 (3) Every resolution to apply the common seal to a document shall be recorded in the minutes of the meetings of the Board.

+3A.
+Prescribed duty for purposes of section 4(4)(d)

+For the purposes of section 4(4)(d) of the Act the prescribed duty is collecting a payment on behalf of the owner of premises from a person in respect of the right of that person to occupy the premises.

+[Regulation 3A inserted in Gazette 24 Jul 2007 p.
+3660.]

 4. Fees

 (1) The fees set out in Schedule 1 shall be payable in respect of the matters prescribed in that Schedule.